 The doctors and researchers listed in the Physician Directory have been suggested by TEA members over time.
 TEA does not recommend or endorse any of these doctors or researchers.

-In 2008, TEA distributed its first comprehensive survey to its members, covering questions on symptoms, treatment, and diagnosis among other issues.
-Of the approximately 650 surveys that were sent, the survey elicited 427 responses, approximately 66%!
+In 2008, TEA distributed a comprehensive survey to its members, covering questions on symptoms, treatment, and diagnosis among other issues.
+Of the approximately 512 surveys that were sent, the survey elicited 346 responses, approximately 67%!